ENAAXXXI/ENAAXXXI.github.io/registration_gform.md

 ## Information on payment

 The registration fee for this conference is 10€.

+Payments should be done by wire transfer to the following account:

+**IBAN**: PT50 0035 0194 00003196330 71 <br>
+**BIC/SWIFT**: CGDIPTPL

+Confirmation of a successful registration will be sent by e-mail.

+For any questions/comments/doubts please, do not hesitate to contact the VOC: [enaaxxxi@gmail.com](mailto:enaaxxxi@gmail.com).
 ## Registration form

 To register for the virtual ENAA XXXI conference please use the form below